DataScienceRay/datascienceray/README.md

 Data Analyst
 ------------

-A former Healthcare Data Analyst and Consultant engaged in what is necessary to return to the field.
-I am project oriented and love to analyze things.
+Former Healthcare Data Analyst and Consultant refreshing, enhancing, and adding to skills in this area of expertise.
+Project and detail oriented with a zeal for analysis and problem solving.

 * 🌍  I'm based in in Pennsylvania bordering Bucks and Lehigh Counties.
 * 🧠  I'm learning SQL, Advanced Excel, Python